Sunday, 29 May 2011

 I mentioned that my own club Dunfermline were similarly involved in a relegation battle, and suggested their Good Samaritan act may bring Good Fortune to both of our clubs.
 They said they hoped so, and we parted heading to different areas of the ground.
 I was in the big newish main stand which, although an impressive structure, did seem to overly dominate the rest of the compact little ground.

-The Air Products main stand, completed in 1999.
+The Air Products main stand, (completed in 1999) in 2005.

 The match began with home side on the back foot almost straight away, and Coventry’s former Crewe striker Dele Adebola headed an easy looking opportunity over the bar after only 3 minutes.
 Any unworthy thoughts I may have had, that the Nigerian may have been going a touch easy on his old pals evaporated on 25 minutes, when ADEBOLA headed in a cross from Stephen Hughes.